Karan Bilimoria Keynote Speaker

 - Chancellor of The University of Birmingham

-Karan Bilimoria is a British entrepreneur and founder of the award-winning Cobra Beer.
+Karan Bilimoria is a keynote speaker, a British entrepreneur and the founder of the award-winning Cobra Beer.
 He also sits as a Crossbench Life Peer in the House of Lords.

 Karan Bilimoria founded Cobra Beer in 1989 as a smoother alternative to the more gassy lager then served in British curry houses.
 Borrowing money from various sources, Cobra commenced operations.
 Karan found a brewer in Bangalore.
 From there, it was imported to Britain, and distributed fifteen cases at a time by Karan in a battered old Citroen.
 All the effort bore fruit as business began to grow, and Cobra soon moved beyond London restaurants, spreading out across Britain.
 By 2007, Cobra was being sold in over forty-five countries, and had a total production capacity of 450,000 cases per month